‘From great to good’

 Email us at:

-Partnering with Our Common Table:
+Partnering with Our Common Table and Our Common Ground:

 Our Common Table is a new Christian Community seeking to cultivate spaces of welcome for all people where we can explore and practice life in the way of Jesus together, seek holistic justice, and love and celebrate our neighbors and neighborhood.